-Concentration in Mass Media
+Concentration in Digital Media

-In conjunction with the core curriculum in Communication Studies, the Mass Media Concentration is designed to prepare students to become effective critics and consumers of mass media, and to prepare students for careers in a marketplace increasingly dominated by convergent media.
+In conjunction with the core curriculum in Communication Studies, the Digital Media Concentration is designed to prepare students to become effective critics and consumers of mass media, and to prepare students for careers in a marketplace increasingly dominated by convergent media.
 To this end, students learn skills in print and online reporting; writing and production; broadcast writing, production, and editing; and creation of digital communication across a variety of web and social media platforms.
-Students pursuing the Mass Media concentration often choose to enter careers such as Reporter, Editor, Social Media Marketing and Management, Public Relations, and Marketing.
+Students pursuing the Digital Media concentration often choose to enter careers such as On Air Talent, Reporter, Editor, Video Production, Social Media Marketing and Management, Public Relations, Student Affairs, and Marketing.

-Concentration in Organizational Communication and Public Relations
+Concentration in Public Relations

-In conjunction with the core curriculum in Communication Studies, in Organizational Communication and Public Relations Concentration is designed to cultivate in students an understanding of the processes through which human beings organize themselves to accomplish goals.
+In conjunction with the core curriculum in Communication Studies, in Public Relations Concentration is designed to prepare students to combine strategy and creativity to help organizations communicate their brands to publics to accomplish goals.
 To this end, students explore ways in which organizations communicate with internal and external publics, and the ways in which organizations are enacted at the interpersonal communication level.
-Students pursuing the Organizational Communication and Public Relations concentration often choose to enter careers such as Public Relations, Event Planning, Marketing, Management, Student Affairs, Political Aid or Lobbyist, and Human Resources.
+Students pursuing the Public Relations concentration often choose to enter careers such as Public Relations, Event Planning, Marketing, Management, Student Affairs, Political Aid or Lobbyist, and Human Resources.

-COMMUNICATION STUDIES MAJOR, BA DEGREE
+COMMUNICATION STUDIES MAJOR, BA DEGREE Digital Media Concentration

-Mass Media Concentration